The sitting began at 08.00 GMT with a debate on fighting internet child abuse.

 The next debate will highlight the case of Raif Badawi, the blogger sentenced to 1,000 lashes and 10 years in prison by the authorities in Saudi Arabia for insulting Islam.

-recently announced that a second round of 50 lashes on the blogger had been postponed, following reports that he was left physically unfit to face the penalty after receiving the first flogging outside a mosque last month.
+It was recently announced that a second round of 50 lashes on the blogger had been postponed, following reports that he was left physically unfit to face the penalty after receiving the first flogging outside a mosque last month.

 MEPs will vote on a resolution this lunchtime calling for him to be immediately released.